Hopkins School: The Fallow Years

 Hopkins moved buildings again in 1803 to an even larger facility near the Green that took up nearly an entire block.
 Teachers were offered two-year contracts to teach at Hopkins, but rarely kept them.
 Hopkins boys grew "unruly and malicious", some roaming New Haven streets at night.
 In 1838 the school moved once again, as the trustees believed that moving the school away from the town center would allow its students to focus more on their studies.
 Throughout August and September that year, they rushed through the necessary transactions to buy the new plot of land, currently the site of the Yale Law School.
 Following this move the trustees released an announcement to New Haven's three newspapers summarizing their hope that this new location would provide sufficient space for the boys to learn and be separate enough that they could do so in peace.

 Hawley Olmstead became headmaster in 1839 and ended the line of short-termed schoolmasters as he held the position for ten years.
 Although Olmstead thought much like Hopkins' early masters, namely that the school existed to prepare boys for college, he also modernized the curriculum in several ways.
 Most notably, English was finally added to the curriculum, and he began keeping accurate school rolls which solidified his final legacy, increasing the size of Hopkins' student body.
 By the time Olmstead resigned due to poor health on July 28, 1849, school attendance had risen to 63 students.

 As soon as Olmstead left, the school began to deteriorate once again, with attendance dropping to 45 students in 1850 and to 20 by 1853.
 The recently founded debate society disbanded, with seven young members forming the secret society known as "The Club".
 Though this club grew no larger and tried to remain quiet, parents grew so annoyed with this supposedly "rough-housing" club that it was forced to disband in 1851.
 After the debate society and "The Club" were gone, many students sought out new ways to express their literary interests, including founding the school newspaper, The Critic.
-Olmstead was seen by the trustees as a major failure and a cause of the school's rapid decline, and was quickly replaced by James Whiton, who had just recently graduated from Yale.
+Olmstead was seen by the trustees as a major failure and a cause of the school's rapid decline, and was quickly replaced by James Morris Whiton, who had just recently graduated from Yale.
 He further revised the curriculum by adding more English classes, and school attendance saw a rapid increase once again.
 Whiton taught for ten years and under his leadership, enrollment climbed to more than 100 students, thus marking the end of "the fallow years."